Optimize performance by upgrading SQL Data Warehouse

 The second step of the upgrade process is data migration ("Upgrading - Online").
 Data migration is an online trickle background process, which slowly moves columnar data from the old storage architecture to the new storage architecture leveraging a local SSD cache.
 During this time, your data warehouse will be online for querying and loading.
 All your data will be available to query regardless of whether it has been migrated or not.
 The data migration happens at a varying rate depending on your data size, your performance level, and the number of your columnstore segments.

-- Optional Recommendation: To expedite the data migration background process, it is recommended to immediately force data movement by running Alter Index rebuild on all columnstore tables at a larger SLO and resource class.
-This operation is offline compared to the trickle background process; however, data migration will be much quicker where you can then take full advantage of the new enhanced storage architecture once complete with high-quality rowgroups.
+Optional Recommendation: To expedite the data migration background process, you can immediately force data movement by running Alter Index rebuild on all primary columnstore tables you'd be querying at a larger SLO and resource class.
+This operation is offline compared to the trickle background process which can take hours to complete depending on the number and sizes of your tables; however, data migration will be much quicker where you can then take full advantage of the new enhanced storage architecture once complete with high-quality rowgroups.

 SELECT 'ALTER INDEX [' + idx.NAME + '] ON [' + Schema_name(tbl.schema_id) + '].[' + Object_name(idx.object_id) + '] REBUILD ' + ( CASE WHEN ( (SELECT Count(*) FROM sys.partitions part2 WHERE part2.index_id = idx.index_id AND idx.object_id = part2.object_id) > 1 ) THEN ' PARTITION = ' + Cast(part.partition_number AS NVARCHAR(256)) ELSE '' END ) + '; SELECT ''[' + idx.NAME + '] ON [' + Schema_name(tbl.schema_id) + '].[' + Object_name(idx.object_id) + '] ' + ( CASE WHEN ( (SELECT Count(*) FROM sys.partitions part2 WHERE part2.index_id = idx.index_id AND idx.object_id = part2.object_id) > 1 ) THEN ' PARTITION = ' + Cast(part.partition_number AS NVARCHAR(256)) + ' completed'';' ELSE ' completed'';' END ) FROM sys.indexes idx INNER JOIN sys.tables tbl ON idx.object_id = tbl.object_id LEFT OUTER JOIN sys.partitions part ON idx.index_id = part.index_id AND idx.object_id = part.object_id WHERE idx.type_desc = 'CLUSTERED COLUMNSTORE';